 - Alcohol is not permitted in the Residence Halls.
 This would include all open and unopened cans, bottles decanters, kegs or any and all other forms of alcohol beverage packaging.
-(Residual alcohol beverage liquid need not be present to be in violation.) - Advertising regarding alcohol or alcohol related events sponsored by a student organization must be approved by the Dean of Students. - Any off-campus event held by a recognized University or Community College organization must comply with the laws of the State of Ohio. - The University of Rio Grande and Rio Grande Community College reserves the right to use parental notification after two alcohol violations if the student is under the age of 21 years. - Failure to abide by University and Community College regulations may result in denial of future social events, disciplinary action, and/or temporary suspension to the sponsoring organization.
+(Residual alcohol beverage liquid need not be present to be in violation.) - Advertising regarding alcohol or alcohol related events must be approved by the Director of Residence of Life. - Any off-campus event held by a recognized University or Community College organization must comply with the laws of the State of Ohio. - The University of Rio Grande and Rio Grande Community College reserves the right to use parental notification after two alcohol violations if the student is under the age of 21 years. - All student organizations sponsoring social events that will have alcoholic beverages are permitted during Greek Games.
+Failure to abide by University and Community College regulations may result in denial of future social events, disciplinary action, and/or temporary suspension to the sponsoring organization.